AI SEO Tools: What Works and What's Just Hype

 - Tools that were already good at keyword research added GPT-4 to spit out content briefs

-- Tools that did technical SEO audits added AI to write alt text for your images
+- Tools that did technical SEO audits added AI to write alt text for images

 - Completely new tools popped up promising "one-click SEO" and "automated ranking"

 The first three?
 Actually useful in the right hands.
 The last one?
-Total scam.
+Scam.

-The problem with AI in SEO is the same problem with AI everywhere else.
+The problem with AI in SEO is the same problem everywhere else.
 It's really good at looking productive while doing nothing useful.
-It can write 10,000 words of perfectly formatted, completely generic content that says absolutely nothing.
+It can write 10,000 words of perfectly formatted, completely generic content that says nothing.

-They updated their spam policies specifically to deal with "scaled content abuse".
-Translation: if you're pumping out thousands of AI-generated pages with zero human oversight, you're getting demoted or deindexed.
+Google knows this.
+They updated their spam policies specifically to deal with "scaled content abuse."
+If you're pumping out thousands of AI-generated pages with zero human oversight, you're getting demoted or deindexed.

 AI isn't useless.
 You just have to know what it's for.

-Think of AI as a force multiplier.
-It makes good people better.
-It doesn't replace them.
+Think of it as a force multiplier.
+Makes good people better.
+Doesn't replace them.

 This is where AI shines.
-Tools like Surfer SEO and Clearscope use AI to scan the top 20 ranking pages for your target keyword.
+Tools like Surfer SEO and Clearscope scan the top 20 ranking pages for your target keyword.
 They figure out what topics those pages cover that you don't.

-Surfer's "Coverage Booster" is a perfect example.
-It uses LLMs to flag missing facts and subtopics.
+Surfer's "Coverage Booster" uses LLMs to flag missing facts and subtopics.
 You're not using AI to write content.
-You're using it to find gaps in your existing content.
+You're using it to find gaps in existing content.

 That's the difference between AI as a crutch and AI as a tool.

-This is unglamorous but incredibly useful.
+Unglamorous but useful.
 Screaming Frog SEO Spider now integrates with ChatGPT, Gemini, and Claude.

 All the boring, repetitive tasks that take forever but don't require creative thinking?
 AI handles those.
 You focus on strategy.

 It's not doing anything fundamentally new.
-It's just faster at clustering keywords, identifying intent, and suggesting related terms.
+Just faster at clustering keywords, identifying intent, suggesting related terms.

 Tools like BuzzStream's ListIQ use AI to build hyper-targeted media lists from sources like Google News.

-But here's the catch: you cannot use AI to write your outreach emails.
-Journalists can spot AI-generated pitches from a mile away.
+The catch: you cannot use AI to write outreach emails.
+Journalists spot AI-generated pitches instantly.
 They hate them.

-You use AI to find the right people to contact.
-Then you write the damn email yourself.
+Use AI to find the right people to contact.
+Then write the damn email yourself.

 ChatGPT writes like a committee.
-Every sentence is technically correct and completely forgettable.
+Every sentence technically correct and completely forgettable.

 You know the tells: